DIY Dog Shampoo Recipes

-The Importance of Using Chemical Free Dog Shampoo
+The Importance Of Using Chemical-Free Dog Shampoo Explained

 One of the trends that has really grown in popularity over recent years in a variety of sectors is the rise of ‘natural’ or ‘organic’ products.
 While at face value this may seem like a good thing, the reality of the matter is that a lot of brands often use the term as a marketing gimmick to make their products seem natural and healthier.

 In most cases, a product that claims to be organic, or use natural products in their formula are not lying -- but rather not telling us the whole truth.
 What this means is that whilst it may be true that their formula does contain certain natural products or even organic ingredients, they are often also adulterated (mixed) with other chemical ingredients.
 This makes their formulas cost-effective for large-scale manufacture and to increase overall effectiveness.